s-marsi/ft_printf_1337/README.md

   <li style="font-size: 20px; font-weight: 600;">
     Usage :
     <ul>
-      <li>To use the libft library in your C project, include the header file in your source code and link against the compiled library.</li>
+      <li>To use the libftprint library in your C project, include the header file in your source code and link against the compiled library.</li>
-      <li>#include "libft.h"</li>
+      <li>#include "ft_printf.h"</li>
-      <li>Compile your program with the libft.a library:</li>
+      <li>Compile your program with the libftprint.a library:</li>
       <li>```bash
-        cc main.c libft.a
+        cc main.c libftprint.a.a
         ```</li>
     </ul>
   </li>